Plenituz/js-client-side-validator/readme.md

 - isNumber: the input must be a number, integer or not

 Expanding the system:
-As you might have realised I build this system according to my needs and a lot of useful validation could be added.
+As you might have realised I built this system according to my needs and a lot of useful validation could be added.
 To do so it's really easy:
 1) create a private function in the validator that will perform the validation, accepting at least one argument which will be the input data
 2) create a public function returning a new PartialFunction object.
 The constructor expect a function, error message, and eventually some arguments